nRF24/CircuitPython_nRF24L01/docs/api.rst

 ******************************

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.write

-  This non-blocking function (when used as alternative to `send()`) is meant for asynchronous applications and can only handle one payload at a time as it is a helper function to `send()`.

   :param bytearray buf: The payload to transmit.
 This bytearray must have a length greater
       than 0 and less than 32 bytes, otherwise a `ValueError` exception is thrown.